 Further, many thousands of tonnes of equipment have been delivered to the site for installation in the past months .
 These include large, pre-assembled racks that in essence constitute the 'spine' of the plant.

 Project managers are now engaging with the mechanical trades to progress elements of the next phase of activity, including structural piping work.

 The original accommodation barge berthed in Lerwick Harbour has been joined by 2 further barges and 2 liners, providing over 1000 beds for site workers, in the process easing the pressure on local B&B facilities during the tourism season.

 Christophe Aubin, Plant Package Manager says:

-'The year ahead will be extremely active, with a great many parallel workfronts developing and the workforce reaching a peak of around 2000 in early 2014.
+'The year ahead will be extremely active, with a great many parallel workfronts developing and the workforce reaching a peak of around 2700 in 2014.
 This will require a great deal of careful planning, supervision and scheduling of activities.

 The accommodation barges at Lerwick inevitably mean more traffic meantime between Lerwick and the site as buses transport workers at times of shift change, and lorries carry materials from warehouses at Lerwick.

 The very biggest pieces of equipment for the SGP were delivered to the construction jetty, five miles from the plant, and transported to the site by large, self-propelled modular transporters.
 We liaised closely and frequently with Sullom Voe Terminal and local residents about these movements and put measures in place to mitigate their impact.
 These included the formation of lay-bys to allow traffic to get past the giant loads, and a shuttle bus service from a nearby car park for Sullom Voe staff.

 Such a huge construction project in a relatively confined area of course has the potential to generate transport, accommodation and social pressures, but we remain vigilant to those and take every possible step to limit nuisance and inconvenience.